Pixens/Discord-Token-Mail-Verifier/README.md

 > + 100 stars: Improved headers, which means it gets patched slower, would work better and provide higher quality tokens.

-Send me some money if you are going to skid.
+> Send me some money if you are going to skid.
 My LTC address: LPBUWzJ1aaFccTfnExCpQetJdwMy1VLZ8f
+> Do not DM me for help, I will ignore you and block you.
+I cannot explain on how to use it better than I already have.